 - Be able to financially sustain home ownership in the longer term

 - Have a good credit history (Your application will probably be unsuccessful if you have any County Court Judgements or Defaults not settled/unsatisfied)

 - Allocations criteria

 - Ability to afford without hardship

 Yarlington must be satisfied that you can meet the full costs of home ownership for the scheme you are interested in.
 This means being able to pay any mortgage on the share you own and the rent on the share retained by us, plus meeting all the other costs of being a home owner.
 Applications will also be credit checked.
-Your application will probably be unsuccessful if you have any County Court Judgements which are not accompanied by a letter of satisfaction.
+Your application will probably be unsuccessful if you have any County Court Judgements or Defaults which are not accompanied by a letter of satisfaction.

 Following the latest Government’s revisions to the Shared Ownership eligibility criteria, there is no longer any assessment of housing need before allocating a home and therefore there is no longer any restriction on the number of bedrooms in a property you are applying for, unless specified in any planning condition.